gruevyhat/ik/house_rules.md

 ‘These Are Not the Warjacks You're Looking For’
 Muto Mentem, Lore (Arcane) 1, R: short, D: sun, T: indiv, Diff: 17
 Alter’s the target’s perception of the one item in his immediate memory.
 Requires a Targeting Roll.

+# Modifications of Existing Rules

+## AOE SPELLS
+AOE spells may target an arbitrary point in space.

+## REALISTIC TRAINING TIMES
+Skills that can be used untrained take (1d6 * new rating) days of practice to reach a new level.
+Skills requiring training take (2d6 * new rating) weeks of instruction.
+A base learning time roll may be made once for the entire party during periods of down time.

+## HUGE STATURE
+If a weapon has both two-handed and one-handed attack modifiers, the Ogrun may use the weapon one-handed with the (lower) two-handed modified.
+If the weapon may not usually be used one-handed, the Ogrun may use it one-handed with a -2 penalty.

+## DEADLY WAR{NOUN}S
+Physical attacks on warjacks/warbeasts are -1d6 damage.
+Physical attacks made by warjacks/warbeasts are +1d6 damage.
+Spells and elemental conditions affect war{noun}s normally.

+# Specific Spells, Skills, and Abilities

+## SPELL: CHAIN LIGHTNING
+The last sentence of the spell description should read: "Each character the lightning arcs to suffers a POW 10 electrical damage roll *if the original attack roll equals or exceeds his/her DEF*."

+## BATTLE PLAN: SHADOW
+This ability grants Prowl for 1 round in combat or 1 minute out of combat.

+## PROWL
+This ability grants a +2 to Sneak checks in addition to other effects stated in IKFMF.
+It does not, however, confer invisibility.
+Prowling characters can still be seen if they fail a Sneak check; they just can't be hit by ranged attacks from more than 5" away.